BONDED CERTIFICATE OF TITLE FOR A VEHICLE

 - If after thirty (30) days there is no response from the titled owner or the person or business where you acquired

-the motorboat, or if letter(s) to these entities come back as undeliverable, you may proceed with your application
+the vehicle, or if letter(s) to these entities come back as undeliverable, you may proceed with your application

 for a bonded title unless a lien release is required.